day88ild/Face_detection_with_tensorflow/README.md

 3. **Inference**: Run `inference.py` to perform real-time face detection using a trained model.

+## Notes

+This project uses pure TensorFlow for experimentation purposes.
+The project structure follows a clear organization of data, code, and trained models.

 ## Dependencies

 Ensure you have the required Python packages installed by running: